 well as orbital user missions.

 This directive is applicable to NASA Headquarters and NASA Centers, including Component Facilities and Technical and Service Support Centers.
-This directive applies to the Jet Propulsion Laboratory (JPL) and other contractors only to the extent specified or referenced in the appropriate contracts.
+This directive applies to the Jet Propulsion Laboratory, a Federally-Funded Research and Development Center, and other contractors only to the extent specified or referenced in the appropriate contracts.

 15 U.S.C.
 272(b), Section 13, Functions of Secretary and Institute.